konsumer/cross-cf/README.md

 #### memory

 This can be handy for unit-tests, where you don't want to persist anything, but you want the same API.
+Personally, I use this for my unit-tests, so any existing data in the persistant `local` setup doesn't effect my tests.

 ```js
 const MYDB = new CrossKV('MYDB', { target: 'memory' })